 If you earn a D or an F in a class numbered from 000-299, then you may repeat the course.
 The lower grade earned will remain on your transcript but will not be counted in your KU GPA.
 The course repeat policy may not be used more than five times.
 After that, you still may repeat a course, but grades from a repeated course will be averaged with previous attempts and will not replace a grade.

 There are some restrictions and limits on the Course Repeat Policy.
-Talk with an Undergraduate Advising Center advisor by appointment.
+Talk with a Jayhawk Academic Advising advisor by appointment.